aham-oudeis/Training/launch_school/RB120-OOP/Notes/templates/encapsulation.md

 computer.chooses(board)
 ```

 In this code, all the details about how a computer finds a move is hidden from the rest of the code base.
 We can simply invoke the method `chooses` on the `computer` object and pass in the `board`.
 The method invocation returns the move to be made and it suffices for the rest of the program to work.
 Rest of the code base does not need access to other details about the computer.
 All the implementation details are hidden from the public interface.
-This practice of hiding unnecessary details is called encapsulation.
+This practice of hiding unnecessary details is a key aspect of encapsulation.